ermongroup/cs228-notes/representation/undirected/index.md

 {% endmath %}
 is a normalizing constant that ensures that the distribution sums to one.

 Thus, given a graph $$G$$, our probability distribution may contain factors whose scope is any clique in $$G$$, which can be a single node, an edge, a triangle, etc. Note that we do not need to specify a factor for each clique.
 In our above example, we defined a factor over each edge (which is a clique of two nodes).
-However, we chose not to specify any unary potentials i.e. cliques over single nodes.
+However, we chose not to specify any unary factors i.e. cliques over single nodes.

 ### Comparison to Bayesian networks